 SAS analytics in the cloud

 Our analytics in the cloud (yours, a third party like SAS partner Microsoft Azure or our own SAS® Cloud) make this approach easy to apply, time efficient, inexpensive, stable and holistic.
-This innovative approach enables portfolio manager to skew their investments in a greener direction.
+This innovative approach enables a portfolio manager to skew their investments in a greener direction.

-Visual analytics enables you quickly spot important relationships in data to find, visualize and narrate stories and insights that are easy to understand and explain.
+Visual analytics enables you to quickly spot important relationships in data to find, visualize and narrate stories and insights that are easy to understand and explain.
 You can uncover opportunities hidden deep in your data and automatically highlight key relationships, outliers, clusters and more.

 What you can do

 Financial services companies need to take steps to:

 - Define their approach for accessing ESG scoring and reporting (including commercial customers and partners).

 - Develop a strategy for assessing ESG impacts across core functional risk areas.